Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Kodi

-I have several different test videos stored on my local network at various resolutions.
 No matter what I threw at it, playback through Kodi was lag-free and very responsive.

-It’s worth mentioning that I only streamed from local sources and my U9-H was hardwired into the network using a 1 GB Ethernet connection.
+It’s worth mentioning that I only streamed from local sources, and my U9-H was hardwired into the network using a 1 GB Ethernet connection.

 Amazon Prime Video

-Streaming video through Amazon Prime Video was flawless.
-In my original review, I wasn’t necessarily a fan of the interface Amazon was using at the time.
-It seemed to work OK on one of their Fire TV devices, but was cumbersome on a pure Android TV box.
+In my original review, I wasn’t a fan of the interface Amazon used then.
+It seemed OK on one of their Fire TV devices, but it was cumbersome on a pure Android TV box.

-That seems to be a thing of the past however.
+That seems to be a thing of the past, however.

-Video playback was very quick, rivaling my Fire TV or even my NVIDIA Shield TV.
-There was no lagging or digital artifacts and the audio was synced perfectly.
+Video playback was quick, rivaling my Fire TV or even my NVIDIA Shield TV.

 Netflix

 Once that small hurdle was jumped, Netflix performed really well.
 There’s still no 4K support, like Amazon Prime Video.
-But navigating around the interface was super-easy.
+But navigating around the interface was super easy.

-Video playback was quick and sharp.
-There was no digital artifacts or audio lag.
+There were no digital artifacts or audio lag.

 MINIX NEO U9-H Price: New vs. Used